conr2286/PocketFT8Xcvr/README.md

 7. Install right angle header for GPS
 8. Install SMD SMA antenna socket
 9. Smoke test with wall wart USB supply (not your expensive computer;)
-10. Build and execute each of the BenchTests in order to check-out the circuit subsystems
+10. Build and execute each of the BenchTests in numerical order to individually check-out the circuit subsystems

 # Putting Pocket FT8 Revisited On-the-Air
 1. Create an SD file, config.json, to configure the Pocket FT8 for your station.
 The required parameters are, callsign and frequency.
 If you don't have a GPS, you'll also need location.
 Install the SD card in Teensy (not the Adafruit display).